team-toast/DAIHard/audit-info/high_level_feature_spec.md

 Of course, an Ethereum smart contract can't actually trigger itself after some delay, so we have to work around this limitation.

 First, after an auto\*Interval has passed, all functions other than the default action are prevented from being called.
 This at least makes the contract game theoretically similar to if the default action was actually triggered.
-For example, after autorecallInterval in the Open phase, even though the Trade has not been technically recalled yet, the offer has functionally expired; no one could then commit and become the responder.
+For example, after autorecallInterval in the Open phase, even though the Trade has not been technically recalled yet, the `commit()` function can no longer be called; therefore, the offer has functionally expired.

 Second, we expose a `poke()` function to any msg.sender.
 This function checks if any default behavior is due, and if so, calls the relevant internal function.
-Additionally, if calling `poke()` did result in a state change, the caller is granted `pokeReward` DAI. `pokeReward` is a custom-set fee from the Initiator, designed to incentivize such poking behavior, thus simulating the contract automatically triggering itself.
+Additionally, if calling `poke()` did result in a state change, the caller is granted `pokeReward` DAI. `pokeReward` is a custom-set fee from the Initiator, designed to incentivize such poking behavior, thus simulating the contract automatically triggering itself (assuming there is some community of users or scripts that watches for such profitable poke opportunities).

 An Initiator who doesn't care about "automatically" triggering the default action can opt to set `pokeReward` to 0.
 Also note that a simple server could send low-gas `poke` commands to all trades needing a poke, as an added service.